 Nowadays Själö is a much brighter place and one of the main tourist attractions in Nagu with more than 10000 people annually visiting the small island.
 The two separate island became connected in the 19th century because the ground still rises out of the sea so now there is just one.
 You can visit the island either with your own boat (there is a small harbor on the north-east side of the island) or by ferry or tour boat from Nagu or the mainland.
 On the island, the old church is the main attraction.
 The wooden church was built in 1733 and is now a museum.
 A wooden cross outside the church commemorates those who died on Själö.
 In the summer the Pro Själö/Seili association is maintaining a small kiosk and there is also a nature trail around the island.

-Today Själö hosts the Archipelago Research Institute of Centre of Environmental Research of the University of Turku.
+Today Själö hosts the Archipelago Research Institute of Biodiversity Unit of the University of Turku.
 The Institute is housed in the old hospital building but is unfortunately not open to tourists.

 Map of the island showing also the location of the harbor: click here.